The RRP Manifesto

 All of these responses have one thing in common: they assume that it’s your job to contort yourself to fit your software.
 That it’s natural for software to be sharp-edged and dangerous, like a loaded gun; and, like a gun, the only way to mitigate the risks it presents is for the person holding it to be extremely careful and responsible.
 And if you aren’t — if, despite your best efforts, you ever slip up… well, you end up with a bullet in your foot, or somewhere even worse, while a bunch of people stand over you clucking about how you deserved it.

-This is the way technical people have presented software to non-technical people for as long as there has been software.
+This is the way technical people have presented software to users for as long as there has been software.
+And it’s wrong.

 Software exists for one purpose only: to aid the person using it.
 It is, at root, a tool to amplify human potential — what Steve Jobs called “a bicycle for the mind.”
 That’s what makes it so exciting.